longviewoor/little-book-of-ao/src/chapter_4.md

 ## Ensuring computational correctness from CUs

-Along with consensus on SUs, Compute Units (CUs) don't have a strict consensus mechanism, but use economic incentives and staking in order to return correct computational results for users.
+CUs on AO do not have a srict consensus mechanism.
+Instead, they make use of economic incentives and staking in order to oncentivize the returning of correct computational results to users.

-CUs
+At the time of writing, [Forward Research]() is subsidizing and providing the use of CUs.
+Messages sent by users, passing through MUs and other parts of the AO Network, currently have their result and state computed by at least three CUs.

+Eventually as the AO network develops, node operators will provision their own CUs, and users will be able to decide how many times they would like to receive a result from a CU.

+How does a CU "know" if it got something wrong?
+Where's the consensus here?
+Like if you get the result from 5 CUs and 4 agree, one doesn't - how is slashing etc. determined here?

+The fact that state is implied and re-constructable from Arweave also means that CUs cannot physically tamper with the actual state of a process - they can only return inaccurate information.
+CUs cannot affect the real state of a process.